kaspanet/rusty-kaspa/examples/zk-covenant-rollup/book/src/ch07-state-verification.md

 ## Domain tagging

-The script starts with `[OP_0, OP_DROP]` — a 2-byte no-op that serves as a domain tag.
+The script ends with `[OP_0, OP_DROP]` — a 2-byte no-op suffix that serves as a domain tag (placed after `OP_TRUE`).
 The last 2 bytes of the sig_script (which equal the last 2 bytes of the redeem script) are `[0x00, 0x75]`.
 Other scripts in the covenant system check these bytes via `OpTxInputScriptSigSubstr` to distinguish script types:

 | Domain | Suffix bytes | Script |
 |--------|-------------|--------|